Woven Threads - Handcrafted Ceremonies. Wedding and Funeral Celebrant and Officiant serving Guelph, Toronto and area

 My Own “Big Special I Love You Party”

-A powerful moment in my own journey with mindful, customized ceremony occurred in 2010 when my partner and I got married.
+A powerful moment in my own journey with mindful, customized ceremony occurred in 2010 when my then partner and I got married.
 As a queer polyamorous couple, and after seven years together, we debated the politics of legal marriage.
 I argued against legal marriage at first because of its associated patriarchal baggage.
 My partner argued the importance of exercising the hard-earned rights of queer people and standing visibly as a queer couple.
 I agreed to marry feeling confident in our ability to reclaim and subvert the institution of marriage.
 The process of planning our “Big Special I Love You Party”, as we called it, was full of examined, mindful discussion on our ceremony and party; we took no tradition on unquestionably, instead always asking what fit and made sense for us.
 As a result, we ended up with a deeply moving ceremony that was truly reflective of us and our relationship.

 Background and Training